RussOakham/wanderlust-recipes/testing.md

 </details>

 **Warnings and Errors Fixed**

-On initial running of pylint, it flagged that I had not included Docstring descriptions for each of my functions, as I had used '#' notes instead.
+On initial running of pylint, it flagged that I had not included Docstring descriptions for each of my functions, as I had used hashtag marked notes instead.
 Additionally Pylint flagged a few occasions of poor syntax, such as imbalanced returns and use of unnecessary 'else' statements.
 Based off Pylints feedback, I corrected these issues quickly and easily.

 **.pylintrc**

 After the above corrections, Pylint was still displaying a handful of warnings related to the app.py file, however these were false positive results for the following reasons:

 <details>